This is the preview version of the Wisconsin State Legislature site.

 There were no comments in support or opposition.

 9. Summary of Factual Data and Analytical Methodologies Used and How Any Related Findings Support the Regulatory Approach Chosen: The proposed rules will maintain consistency with federal rules and ensure RCRA program authorization through the EPA.
-Because many of the corrections were gathered from EPA checklist 214, the corresponding federal register (71 FR 40254) states that the corrections do not create new regulatory requirements.
+Because many of the corrections were gathered from EPA Checklist 214, the corresponding federal register (71 FR 40254) states that the corrections do not create new regulatory requirements.
 Thirty-nine states have adopted the federal correction rule promulgated in July of 2006.
 Thirty states are authorized by the EPA to implement the rule.
 The rest of the corrections and clarifications are spelling and grammatical errors existing in Wisconsin code.

 The department solicitated comments from the regulated community as part of the development of this rule.

 10. Analysis and Supporting Documents Used to Determine the Effect on Small Business or in Preparation of an Economic Impact Report: The economic impact is expected to be minimal.
-Most of the corrections are minor in nature and should not result in major changes to current practices.
+Most of the corrections are minor in nature and should not result in significant changes to current practices.
 The adoption of the technical corrections and clarifications could, in principle, affect all regulated classes of generators; transfer, storage and disposal facilities; and universal waste and used oil managers.
 These entities are varied in nature and the rule will apply to many different North American Industry Classification System (NAICS) classifications.

 General categories are grouped in the following NAICS codes: